-- Post-graduate students wishing to acquire greater competitive personal competence beneficial for a future career in academia or in practice-oriented professions; • Lawyers, economists, political and social scientists and others working in non-governmental organizations;
+- Lawyers, economists, political and social scientists and others working in non-governmental organizations

-- Civil servants from local, regional or national administrations who primarily deal with minority and diversity related issues and therefore require both theoretical and practical training in this year’s topics; and
+- Civil servants from local, regional or national administrations who primarily deal with minority and diversity related issues and therefore require both theoretical and practical training on those issues

-- Journalists and teachers interested in recent developments, current theories and advanced training in related fields.
+- Journalists and teachers interested in recent developments, current theories and advanced training on issues concerning minorities and diversity

-You can either chose to obtain a diploma of participation or write an essay after the Summer School and obtain 5 ECTS points (from University of Graz).
-The best essays will be offered the possibility to be published in the European Diversity and Autonomy Papers.
+Participants can choose to write an essay after the Summer School and obtain 5 ECTS points from the University of Graz, Austria.
+The best essays may be published in the European Diversity and Autonomy Papers.

-The Summer School will take place in the city of Bolzano/Bozen, which itself is populated by a German-speaking minority, a majority population of Italian speakers and a third group of migrants and immigrants constituting 13% of the city’s population and which speak neither German nor Italian as their mother tongue.
+From 23.
+06. 2014 -- 28.06.2014, the Summer School takes place in the town of Bolzano/Bozen, the capital of South Tyrol, a province with a large German-speaking population located in Northern Italy.
+Bolzano/Bozen is inhabited by a German-speaking minority, a majority population of Italian speakers, and a third group of migrants and immigrants constituting 13% of the city’s population.

-This year’s Summer School is offered by the Institute for Minority Rights of the European Academy Bozen/Bolzano (EURAC) in co-operation with Middlesex University, School of Law, London and the University of Graz, Austria.
+This year’s Summer School is organized by the Institute for Minority Rights of the European Academy Bozen/Bolzano (EURAC) in co-operation with the Foundation Convivenza, Switzerland; Middlesex University, School of Law, London; and the University of Graz, Austria.